-These are some of the basic reasons why a simple to do list—written on paper or entered in your computer’s calendar—often is not enough at present:
+There are a number of basic reasons why a simple to do list—written on paper or entered in your computer’s calendar—is often not enough:

 - They are not flexible.
 Changing priorities cannot be correctly handled due to the speed at which they happen and the complexity of the factors that determine them.
-A modern self-management system should allow you to make the best decisions based on the options available at all times.
+A modern self-management system should allow you to make the best decisions based on the options available at any given time.

 - They are incomplete.
 They only allow you to manage a very small portion of your reality.

-- Wrong approach.
-To do lists answer to the question “What do I have to do today?” which eliminate a broader view of our long-term objectives (“What do I want to do in my life?”).
+- They lack perspective.
+To do lists answer to the question “What do I have to do today?” which eliminate a broader vision of our long-term goals (“What do I want to do in my life?”).

 - They are time-consuming.
-According to a study by Jared Sandberg for The Wall Street Journal (Though Time-Consuming, To-Do Lists Are a Way of Life) a 30% of people who use to do lists spend more time managing their lists than doing what’s on them.
+According to a study by Jared Sandberg for The Wall Street Journal (Though Time-Consuming, To-Do Lists Are a Way of Life), 30% of people who use to-do lists spend more time managing their lists than doing what’s on them.

-Of course, having a to do list is much better than nothing, but are they really enough to manage your day-to-day work efficiently?
+Of course, having a to-do list is much better than nothing, but are they really enough to manage your day-to-day life efficiently?